Shop Talk with Midwest ‘Street Dealer’ Retailers

 From the height of the industry in the late ’90s, the state of Ohio sold about 6,700 homes.
 It plunged to 550 homes by 2009, and has recovered to be in the neighborhood of 2,000 homes for 2018.

 “We’re experiencing a phenomenal amount of interest and traffic coming in the store, with customers who are very receptive to the product, almost to the point that they’re shocked.
 You didn’t have that 20 years ago in the industry,” Atkinson said.
 “It was all the affordability niche at that time, and we still do that today, but homes are completely different.”

 What happened in between?
-The rough economic conditions pushed about two-thirds of the retailers out of business, which means those who remain are reaping the benefits of that renewed interest in factory-built product.
+The rough economic conditions pushed about two-thirds of the retailers out of business, which means retailers who remain are reaping the benefits of that renewed interest in the factory-built product.

 What Do Ohio Customers Want?

 Customers are intrigued by the interior amenity and livability that modern manufactured home floor plans offer.